 “What are you up to out here?” he asked.

 It was too much.
-It was too embarrassing.
+It was too ridiculous.
 I couldn’t bring myself to say the words I was thinking.
 I responded, “I was out for a run.”

 “Which direction did you come from?” he replied.

-I told him that no, sorry, I hadn’t seen anyone.
-I did not tell him that the reason I had not seen anyone is because I was solely focused on running the correct path for GPS yo-yo man.
+Unfortunately, I hadn’t seen anyone.
+I probably would have seen him had I not been solely focused on running the correct path for GPS yo-yo man.
 In any case, once the kind officer had decided that I was not the suspect he was looking for, he hopped back in his SUV and sped off.
-I was free.
-Unfortunately, my app paused during my conversation with the officer and the encounter totally messed up my yo-yo string.
-I was able to successfully complete yo-yo man the next day on March 6 without any interference from the law.
+I was free, but my app had paused during my conversation with the officer.
+The encounter totally messed up my yo-yo string.
+I was able to successfully complete yo-yo man the next day without any interference from the law.

-The first 19 miles were actually pretty great.
+The first 19 miles of the Oklahoma City Marathon were actually pretty great.
 I felt fine.
 I had plenty of energy.
-I had read about the “20-mile wall” that runners hit but was beginning to believe it to be a myth.
+I had read about a so-called 20-mile wall that runners hit—a mental and physical wall where many runners shut down—but I was beginning to believe it was a myth.
 At mile 19, I thought, “This is great!
 I should have run at a bit faster pace.
 I guess I’m not going to hit that wall everyone talks about.”

 Then, just after mile 20, something changed.
-Bam.
+Bam!
 Wall.
-My brain was like, “Ok, body, you’re exhausted.
+My brain was like, “Okay, body, you’re exhausted.
 Let’s slow down the pace, change to some upbeat music, and finish this thing.”
 My body was like, “Nah, better not.
 I’m done now.
 Brain stupid.”
-With bursts of starts and stops, I walk-jogged the last 6 miles before using the last of my energy to run across the finish line.
+With bursts of starts and stops, I walk-jogged the last six miles before using the last of my energy to run across the finish line.

 An overly eager race volunteer congratulated me on finishing and offered me a celebratory hamburger.
-Rather than accepting the burger, I proceeded to stagger a few more steps, collapse onto the pavement, writhe around in agony, and guzzle a couple bottles of Powerade.
-With the help of my wife, I was finally able to drag myself to the first aid tent where a couple of volunteers repeatedly stabbed my calves and thighs with tiny knives.
-In hindsight, they may have been massaging my legs.
+Rather than accepting the burger or acknowledging his existence, I staggered a few more steps toward the loving arms of my wonderful wife and then collapsed onto the pavement, writhing in agony and finally guzzling a couple bottles of Powerade.
+My sweet wife helped me get to my feet and meander over to the first-aid tent where a couple of volunteers repeatedly stabbed my calves and thighs with tiny knives.
+In hindsight, they may have been massaging my legs rather than stabbing me.
 I can’t be sure.
 I was a bit delirious.
-As a husband, there are moments in your married life when your wife gazes upon you with pride, longing, and bit of lust.
+As a husband, there are moments in your married life when your wife gazes upon you with pride, longing, and a bit of lust.
 This was not one of those moments.
 She had given birth six times and handled all six births infinitely better than I was handling one road race.
 We both knew it.
 I had finished the marathon, but I looked stupid.

-This summer, our family spent a few weeks in Kenya working with some of our favorite people and one of our favorite organizations, Christian Relief Fund.
-Our hotel was in the city of Eldoret.
-Eldoret is home to the Kenyan Olympic training center and, thus, some of the best runners in the world.
-It feels as though every Kenyan in the area is a born runner.
+This past summer when our family returned to Kenya, we spent a few weeks working with some of our favorite people and one of our favorite organizations, Christian Relief Fund.
+Our hotel was in the city of Eldoret, home of the Kenyan Olympic training center and thus some of the best runners in the world.
+It felt as though every Kenyan in the area was a born runner.
 One evening, we found ourselves sitting around the dinner table when the topic of running came up.

-“Are you a runner?” one of our Kenyan friends asked.
+“Are you a runner?” one of our Kenyan friends asked me.

 “Really?
-What was your time?” another of our Kenyan friends replied.
+What was your time?” another Kenyan friend replied.

-We all shared a good laugh over my marathon story.
+We all shared a good laugh over my marathon story and how my effort paled compared to virtually every Kenyan we encountered.
 The moral of the story: Josh Wood = not a runner.

 There you have it.
 If you would like to read the rest of the book, including the rest of chapter 4, sign up below to be notified when it’s ready.
 Thanks!